 Pooling risks through insurance mechanisms creates the possibility, in fact a likelihood of, creating subsidies.
 In its most basic operation, insurance literally "subsidizes" those with losses with the premiums paid by those without losses.
 That is not the sense in which the term is used here.
 Rather, it is used in a broader sense.
 Determining how risk will be priced and how groups of insureds will be assembled to share that risk will create some financial incentives and disincentives.
 Financial incentives and disincentives are not determinative of individual behavior, but they do influence behavior that is not limited only to the insurance market.
 Thoughtful consideration of how the incentives/disincentives are created by the rules imposed for pricing risk (rating) and for assembling insureds (underwriting) create subsidies and those subsidies can either support or undermine the insurance market, as well as broad public policy goals.
-To the extent that subsidies are created on purpose, to serve identified public policy goals, those decisions ought to be made by policymakers with eyes wide open to the facts and consequences of the decision to create the subsidy.

-In the private admitted market, this subsidy factor is even more pronounced than it has been with respect to the FAIR Plan, and as a result, homeowners in the WUI are not merely experiencing a "new normal" but also losing a long-term discounted price that was far below the actual cost of providing insurance in the WUI.
+In the admitted market, this subsidy factor is even more pronounced than it has been with respect to the FAIR Plan, and as a result, homeowners in the WUI are not merely experiencing a "new normal" but also losing a long-term discounted price that was far below the actual cost of providing insurance in the WUI.
 This point needs to be clearly understood, the premiums historically paid by homeowners in the WUI have already been substantially subsidized by low-risk policyholders.
 Actions to reduce this subsidy will cause WUI premiums to rise independent of any consideration of the "new normal" and the billions of dollars in recent losses.
 Each of these factors will inflate property insurance cost in the coming years for all homeowners, but the increases born by homeowners in lower risk areas would be reduced to the degree that the current subsidy to the WUI is reduced.